Updated June 2026

 | Miles Tested | 120 |

-Notably, the FWD VIA 2 moved from true zero-drop to 4mm — a compromise that improves transitions.
-Altra’s signature FootShape wide toe box remains.
+I found the FWD VIA 2’s transition from zero-drop to 4mm to be a huge improvement for rolling transitions.
+Altra’s signature FootShape wide toe box remains, making this a highly comfortable choice for low-drop fans.
 At 9.9 oz, it’s much lighter than the old Via Olympus 2 (11.4 oz).
-See my Altra review for more.
+See my Altra review for details.

 Head-to-Head: Brooks Glycerin 23 vs HOKA Bondi 9 on Concrete

-My top two picks serve different concrete runners — the Glycerin excels in all-weather durability while the Bondi delivers maximum cushion volume.
+My top two picks serve different road runners.
+The Glycerin excels in all-weather durability, whereas the Bondi delivers maximum cushion volume.

 | Category | Brooks Glycerin 23 | HOKA Bondi 9 | Winner |